astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </TabItem>
 <TabItem value="azure">

-To use an Azure blob storage as your custom XCom backend follow these steps:
+To use an Azure blob storage as your custom XComs backend follow these steps:

 1. Log into your Azure account and if you do not have one, [create a storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create).
 We recommend to disable public access.